Introduction

 Resources and Further Reading

-2. This reputational harm is far from trivial.
+This reputational harm is far from trivial.
 Each individual who is committed to (competently) acting on utilitarianism could be expected to save many lives.
-So to do things that risk deterring many others in society (at a population-wide level) from following utilitarian ethics is to risk immense harm.
+So, doing things that risks deterring many others in society (at a population-wide level) from following utilitarian ethics risks immense harm.
 On the reputational costs of instrumental harm, see:

 Everett, J.A.C., Faber, N.S., Savulescu, J., and Crockett, M.J.
 (2018).
 The costs of being consequentialist: Social inference from instrumental harm and impartial beneficence.
 Journal of Experimental Social Psychology, 79: 200–216. ↩︎